keycloakify/keycloakify/README.md

 If you really want to go the extra miles and avoid having the white flash of the blank html before the js bundle have been evaluated [here is a snippet](https://github.com/InseeFrLab/onyxia-ui/blob/a77eb502870cfe6878edd0d956c646d28746d053/public/index.html#L5-L54) that you can place in your `public/index.html` if you are using `powerhooks/useGlobalState`.

+# API Reference

+## The build tool

+Part of the lib that runs with node, at build time.

+- `npx build-keycloak-theme [--external-assets]`: Builds the theme, the CWD is assumed to be the root of your react project.
+- `npx download-sample-keycloak-themes`: Downloads the keycloak default themes (for development purposes)